UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

   computer.
 You can install anything in it, and it will not interfere with your usual working environment on your machine.
-* So, to install the graph database backend and Ricgraph, you can use your own Linux (virtual) machine, or a Linux VM provided by your organization, or you might want to use a Linux VM on SURF Research Cloud.
+* So, to install the graph database backend and Ricgraph, you can use your own Linux machine, your own Linux virtual machine, a Linux VM provided by your organization, or a Linux VM provided by a Cloud provider such as SURF Research Cloud.

+  Own Linux machine:
+    * You already have Linux, skip to the next bullet in this list.

-  Own Linux (virtual) machine:
+  Own Linux virtual machine:
     * On your own Mac, Windows, or Linux machine, install [VirtualBox](https://www.virtualbox.org).
 Create a virtual machine in VirtualBox.
 Install a Linux distribution